internship-program-hawaii-wildlife-fund

 • Marine Debris Keiki Education & Outreach (G3-5) – virtual and in-classroom lessons / activities available

-• Internship opportunities available for local HS and college-students on a case-by-case basis, please inquire for more info
+• Internship opportunities also available for local HS students on a case-by-case basis, please inquire for more info

 For more information, please look under OUR WORK in the menu for the conservation and education work that Hawaiʻi Wildlife Fund does.